swizzlestix09/showMeCrypto/README.md

 - _List_: When a user visits the page, a list is rendered with all the cryptos available in USD.
 This list is scrollable, meaning the user doesn’t have to scroll through the whole site to find the crypto they desire, they can just scroll the list rendered.

-- _Chart_: A chart with 5 days worth of prices will render upon load ( Defaulting to BTC-USD).
+- _Chart_: A chart of prices will render upon load (Defaulting to BTC-USD).
 Upon click of a list item, the chart will re-render with information from the coin selected.

 - _Email Storage / Deletion of Record_: Using MongoDB/Express, your IP address is captured and creates a record for you when the page loads.
 If you do not want your IP address stored, there is a button you can click to delete it.
 There is also an option to keep your email and be notified of new features when implemented.